The Right to Privacy

 - Healthcare and subsidies: identifying patients, beneficiaries, and healthcare professionals.

 - Physical and logistical access: identifying owners, users, employees and contractors.

 - Commercial applications: identifying consumers and customers.

-The use of biometric technology is proliferating, and the use of encryption keys and passwords is declining.
-The pace at which biometrics are being implemented is a cause for concern.
-Ford predicts that states may not be equipped to deal with security and data storage challenges; alternatively, countries might be well equipped and are using biometrics for nefarious purposes.
-There are growing concerns that the frequent use of biometric technologies has become unduly intrusive, contributing to the bourgeoning network of surveillance technologies.
+The use of biometric technology is proliferating at a rapid rate, causing significant concern with regard to human rights.
+States are often ill-equipped to deal with the security and data storage challenges that come with collecting and storing such sensitive personal information, and examples of biometrics being used either for nefarious purposes or to the exclusion of already-marginalised populations abound.
+There are also growing concerns that the frequent use of biometric technologies has become unduly intrusive, contributing to the bourgeoning network of surveillance technologies.
 Liberty has noted that:

 “Use of big data and new technologies is often viewed as a panacea for the challenges that modern-day law enforcement faces.
 Technologies such as mobile fingerprint scanners, facial recognition and mobile phone data extraction, used in conjunction with one another and police super-databases, risk changing the relationship between the individual and the state, creating a society in which anonymity is the exception, and pervasive surveillance is the norm.”

-The perpetual catch-22 with the rise of technology is equally relevant in relation to biometrics.
-The 2020 Report by Gemalto on biometric voter registration reveals that value can be gained from biometric technology, particularly in ensuring the improvement of electoral processes.
-Daily Maverick suggests that biometrics can potentially:
+As with most technologies, the positive potential is significant, but the potential for rights violations is often ignored or underestimated.
+The 2020 Report by Gemalto on biometric voter registration argues that value can be gained from biometric technology, particularly in ensuring the improvement of electoral processes, with some advocates arguing that biometrics can potentially:

 - Reduce electoral fraud.

 The 2012 and 2016 elections in Ghana relied on biometric technologies.
 Some voters found the experience easy and time-efficient; some said it encouraged them to vote, while others were frightened by the experience and did not vote as a result.(11)